Relationship as Resource:

 Improve Your Well-being: Strengthen your social connectedness, and your mental health.

-Build Community: Connect with fellow 2S/LGBTQ+ individuals in a supportive and playful environment.
+Build Community: Connect with fellow 2S/LGBTQ+ individuals in a supportive environment.

-Contribute to Research: Help us evolve the understanding of mental health in our community through having your valuable voice heard.
+Contribute to Research: Help us evolve the understanding of mental health in our community.

 Receive a $100 Honorarium upon completion of the study.

-Commitment: Attend at least 6 out of 8 sessions, practice with your partner between sessions, complete biweekly journals, and participate in a one-hour interview with your partner before and after the session series (to be arranged online or offline, according to your convenience).
+Commitment: Attend at least 6 out of 8 group sessions, complete biweekly journals (15-20 minutes), complete standardized mental health questionnaires, and participate in a one hour interview with your study partner before and after completion of the sessions.

 Study FAQs